nazirad19/cb703-final-project/README.md

     ```
 2.  **Preprocessing (MTX -> QC'd H5AD):**
     ```bash
-    # This assumes bustools counts are in results/bustools_counts/SAMPLE_ID/
+    # Assumes bustools counts are in results/bustools_counts/SAMPLE_ID/
     # Adjust paths in config or script arguments if needed
     python scripts/preprocess_data_from_mtx.py -c config/config.yaml
     ```
 3.  **Annotation (Merge Metadata):**
     ```bash
-    # This takes the output from step 2 and adds metadata from the CSV
+    # Takes the output from step 2 and adds metadata from the CSV
     python scripts/annotate_adata.py -c config/config.yaml
     ```
 4.  **scVI Training:**
     ```bash
-    # This takes the output from step 3 and trains the model
+    # Takes the output from step 3 and trains the model
     python scripts/run_scvi_training.py -c config/config.yaml
     ```
     *(Check script arguments using `-h` if you need to override specific inputs/outputs defined in the config)*